build-on-aws/content/posts/now-you-see-me-now-you-dont/02-Handling-batch-errors-with-the-lambda-sqs-poller/index.md

 ![Event-driven architecture to process logs](images/architecture.png "Log partitioning architecture")

-It turned out that their problem was caused by eventual consistency; in about 0.02% of all objects being processed, the code to process the objects was executing before consistency ensured the object was available, so when we ran the S3 `copy_object` operation, and the object didn't seem to exist.
+It turned out that their problem was caused by eventual consistency; in about 0.02% of all objects being processed, the code to process the objects was executing before consistency ensured the object was available, so when we ran the S3 `copy_object` operation, the object didn't seem to exist.

 ## Please join the queue in an orderly manner